 - Mesquite (or desert blossom) honey has a strong earthy woody flavor with a slight tang of sweetness.
 This is a great honey for fermenting in its pure form.
 It also makes a great base when adding spicier flavors such as clove pods or even chilis to your mead.

 - Orange Blossom honey is another popular choice that has a slight floral and citrus note.
 Aging an orange blossom honey mead with an orange peel will bring out the honey’s natural flavors.
-It’s also a great choice for a winter holiday mead when fermented with orange, nutmeg, cloves and cinnamon.
+It’s also a great choice for a winter holiday mead when fermented with orange, nutmeg, cloves, and cinnamon.

 - Tupelo honey is an incredibly sweet honey with fruity and floral notes.
 It is popular in the southern U.S. and is a good local option for those who are making mead in that region.

 - Wildflower honey comes from any area where bees are able to gather flower material from uncontrolled areas.
 Different regions will produce different consistencies and flavors of honey due to their wildflower compositions.
-No two batches are ever the same from wildflower honey – and this is a good thing if you’re making special one-of-a-kind
+No two batches are ever the same from wildflower honey – and this is a good thing if you’re making a special one-of-a-kind brew.

 What Kind of Honey Is Best for Mead?